-- Durable concrete to be provided in accordance with TII DN-STR-03012 (formerly BD57). - Exposed concrete to be surface impregnated in accordance with the TII Specification for Road Works. - Contract Documents should make allowance for impregnation and coating of steel beams to prevent corrosion.
+- Durable concrete to be provided in accordance with TII DN-STR-03012 (formerly BD57); - Exposed concrete to be surface impregnated and buried concrete surfaces to be waterproofed in accordance with the TII Specification for Road Works. - Contract Documents should make allowance for impregnation and coating of steel beams to prevent corrosion.